Gosia Dobrowolska

 Gosia Dobrowolska (born Małgorzata Dobrowolska, 2 June 1958, in Kamienna Góra), is a Polish-born Australian actress.

 Biography

 She has one brother, Janusz Dobrowolski, who also made a minor appearance in the 1984 film, Silver City.

-After moving to Australia in the 1980s, Dobrowolska's first Australian film was Silver City, where she played a Polish immigrant.
+Dobrowolska left Poland in 1981 and arrived in Australia in 1983 with her then husband Bogdan Koca.
+Her first Australian film was Silver City, where she played a Polish immigrant.

 Paul Cox specifically wrote the 1991 film A Woman's Tale for Sheila Florance.
 Directed by Cox, Dobrowolska plays a nurse who befriends an elderly woman (Florance) dying of cancer.